akshayakula/SableAI-Static-Site/project_spec.md

-# 🛠️ SablAI V2 – Project Spec (Vanilla JS / HTML / CSS Website)
+# 🛠️ Vonar AI V2 – Project Spec (Vanilla JS / HTML / CSS Website)

 ## 🔥 Overview

-SablAI is an AI-powered voice automation platform designed for support and service ops.
+Vonar AI is an AI-powered voice automation platform designed for support and service ops.
 It helps MSPs, enterprises, and government teams manage inbound calls, triage issues, and automate ticket creation in tools like Jira and Salesforce — all through intelligent voice agents.

-This project spec outlines the website structure, feature set, product offerings, animations, and compliance positioning for SablAI V2.
+This project spec outlines the website structure, feature set, product offerings, animations, and compliance positioning for Vonar AI V2.

 ---